This bold new textbook represents a significant step forward in social policy teaching by combining comparative and global perspectives.

 • illustrates the field’s main ideas, themes and practices, drawing on a rich international literature and using pertinent and thought-provoking examples.

 Authored by two highly respected and experienced academics, this book demonstrates the rewards of studying social policy from an international perspective by avoiding the constraints of a single-nation focus.
-Clear, authoritative and wide-ranging, it will be essential reading for undergraduate and postgraduate students of social sciences taking courses covering social policy, social welfare and comparative policy analysis.
+Clear, authoritative and wide-ranging, it will be essential reading for students of social sciences taking courses covering social policy, social welfare and comparative policy analysis.

 "Demonstrates the important international nature of welfare debates, situating readers in the wider world of social policy and facilitating a deeper understanding of the discipline."